AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-48/acsd-56741-database-setup-upgrade-error-with-custom-mysql-trigger.md

 <u>Actual results</u>:

-The setup upgrade exits with the error message:
+The setup upgrade exits with an error message:
 **Warning**: *Trying to access array offset on value of type null*.

 ## Apply the patch